metno/titanlib/README.md

 - Plausability tests such as **range check** and **climatology check**.
 - A graphical interface for tuning the parameters of the checks
 - Fast C++ implementation for efficient processing of large observation datasets

+## Documentation

+For more information on how to use Titanlib, check out the wiki at https://github.com/metno/titanlib/wiki.

 ## Installation